raobaba/Flipkart_Clone/README.md

 # flipkart-clone
-This is our Second individual project .
-Myntra is an Ecommerce webpage, where clothing prodcuts electronics and accessories are sold
+This is my Second individual project .
+Myntra is an Ecommerce webpage, where clothing prodcuts electronics and accessories are sold.

-# My Agendas -
-Breaking the whole website into the smallest divisions according to my strong zone.

 Review the code when someone is unable to make the part prominently.